ChuuniMage/krzysztophor/importsSection.md

 } from "./botCommands/botCommands";
 ```

-1. The fs dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
+1. The `fs` dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
 2. Every command (except for Help) is abstracted into botCommands.ts, which now depends on the lower level components in Utilities.

 This change in dependency structure naturally requires an update in folder structure to accomodate.
+The Utility functions need to be decoupled from the index file, and which should be reflected in an updated folder structure.
+This decoupling means the index file remains untouched if the implementation of any imported function is updated, so the high level structure of the program is stable.

-The old folder structure is
+The pre-release folder structure was:

 - ./ Root folder with index.ts and config.json
   - index.ts contains the main function of the program